basarat/demo-jest/script.md

 };
 ```

-Functions cannot be serialized to JSON and are silently ignored
+Function cannot be serialized to JSON values and therefore keys pointing to functions are silently ignored by JSON stringify.

 ```js
 const foo = {